xoghlda/activemq-artemis/docs/user-manual/en/logging.md

 ## Logging in a client application

-Firstly, if you want to enable logging on the client side you need to include a logging implement in your application which supports the the SLF4J facade.
-Using Log4J2 as an example logging implementation, as it used by the broker, if you are using Maven your client and logging dependencies might be e.g.:
+Firstly, if you want to enable logging on the client side you need to include a logging implementation in your application which supports the the SLF4J facade.
+Taking Log4J2 as an example logging implementation, since it used by the broker, when using Maven your client and logging dependencies might be e.g.:

 ```xml